myaqut/Devops-Labs/README.md

 ` docker-compose up`

 6- Open your browser and type http://localhost:5000/.
 You should see the time of moscow displayed on your browser screen.

+# Unit Tests:

+## Test that the time is refreshing using unittesting
+We need to make sure that everytime we get the time it's different than the previous one.
+This why the time is actually updating and refreshing each time you refresh the application.
+Follow the next steps in order to establish the test.
+In case the application doesn't refresh the time, the test is going to fail.
+1. Add the file named unitest.py in your app folder.
+2. Install unitest module.
+`sudo apt-get install -y python-unittest2`
+2. Run unitest.py using python3.
+`python3 ./flaskapp/unitest.py `